Marvel Epic Collection: Iron Man

 Iron Man first appeared in Tales of Suspense in 1963, before getting his own series five years later.
 The character was a founding member of The Avengers in 1963.

-His most famous storyline, Demon In A Bottle is yet to be reprinted in an Epic Collection.
+His most famous storyline, Demon In A Bottle will be released in September 2026.

 Other notable tales include: The Invincible Iron Man across Volume 10: The Enemy Within and Volume 11: Duel Of Iron; plus Armor Wars in Volume 13: Stark Wars.